ehmicky/autoserver/docs/functions.md

 ```

 User variables can be functions themselves:
-  - schema variables (including other user variables) will be passed as
+  - function variables (including other user variables) will be passed as
-    the first argument like any other schema function
+    the first argument like any other function
-  - schema variables will be available only for user variables that are
+  - function variables will be available only for user variables that are
     functions, as opposed to objects with function members.
   - if the function is [inline](#inline-functions), positional arguments are
     passed using the variables `arg1`, `arg2`, etc.